Beju Rao, Amruta

 Wilma Kidd, Satori Solutions, Inc.

 While health care continues to be the talk-of-the-day, the increasing cost of prescription drug benefits dominates the healthcare headlines.
 To understand the significance of these stories, we need a quick tutorial on “What is a PBM?”
 PBMs or Prescription Benefit Management (PBM) are companies that provide a host of services to manage prescription drug benefits.
-This includes, but is not limited to, claims processing and payment, pharmacy network contracting, drug formularies, negotiating discounts and rebates with pharmaceutical companies, and more importantly, determining reimbursement rates for pharmacies and consumer costs.
+This includes, but is not limited to, claims processing and payment, pharmacy network contracting, drug formularies, negotiating discounts and rebates with pharmaceutical companies, gay tube and more importantly, determining reimbursement rates for pharmacies and consumer costs.
 Are Fat Burners Dangerous ?
 Side Effects Explained – Burniva learn here.

 Over the last ten years, there has been a significant increase in PBM mergers and acquisitions.
 Some of the larger player, such as CVS, Express Scripts and Optum Rx, have acquired some of the most familiar names in the pharmaceutical arena.
 For instance, in 2013, CVS acquired Coventry Health Care; in 2012 Medco Health Solutions, Inc. was acquired by Express Scripts; and, in 2015, Catamaran was acquired by Optum Rx.
 Fast forward to 2018, and we are seeing even larger mergers occur with of CVS’ announcement to merge with Aetna and Express Script’s announcement to merge with Cigna.
 If approved, these mergers will give these PBMs increased functionality with access to health insurance functions.
 Not only will it eliminate the need for third party relationships, but it introduces best practices for processing claims, managing health outcomes and hopefully, some reduction in drug benefit costs.
 Of note is that Optum Rx is already under the United Healthcare umbrella.
 Are we seeing the new wave of the future, where PBMs not only control the drug benefits but have a direct impact on the delivery of healthcare benefits as well?